VsixCommunity/docs/docs/publish/checklist.md

 All extensions should have an icon associated with it.
 Make sure the icon is a high-quality .png file with the size **90x90** pixels in 96 DPI or more.
 After adding the icon to your VSIX project, register it in the .vsixmanifest file as both the Icon and Preview image.

 ## Name and description
 Studies show that extensions with a short and descriptive name and an accurate description are more likely to be installed by users.
-Make sure the name reflects the essense of what the extension does.
+Make sure the name reflects the essence of what the extension does.
 The short description in the .vsixmanifest file should set expectations as to what the extension does.
 So a brief mention of what problems it solves and what main features it has are key.

 ## Write good Marketplace description
 This is one of the most important things you should do to make your extension successful.
 A good description consist of: